mksalin/map_locations/my-document.typ

 = The Typst Playground

-Welcome to the Typst Playground!
+Welcome to the Typst Playground!!
 This is a sandbox where you can experiment with Typst.
 You can type anywhere in the editor panel on the left.
 The preview panel to the right will update live.

 = Basics <basics>